 - Kaiser Bagh Park

 Chandigarh is the capital of both Punjab and Haryana.
-The city is considered the best planned city in the country.
-It is called ‘The City Beautiful’ and you will sure agree with it once you visit the beautiful city where modernization has not destroyed the natural treasures of the land.
+The city is considered the best-planned city in the country.
+It is called ‘The City Beautiful’ and you will surely agree with it once you visit the beautiful city where modernization has not destroyed the natural treasures of the land.
 Here are the places to visit in Chandigarh.